walles/numbervaders/README.md

 them by typing the correct answer.

 # TODO
-* Kill player when some maths lands
+* When player is killed, slow down the simulation over a few seconds then go to the Game Over screen
 * Add a launch screen with a credits dialog
-* Add a level-failed screen
+* Add a level-failed screen saying which maths killed us and what the correct answer was
+* Tune the hit areas for the keys on our keyboard
 * Add a level-success screen
 * Pick maths depending on level
 * Set a level-finished criteria